 Health insurance premium rates are rising in Australia

-On 1 April, health insurance premium rates will jump by an average of 2.93% – here's what you need to know.
+On 1 April 2021, health insurance premium rates will go up by an average of 2.74% – the lowest increase in almost 2 decades.

 This guide will explain why the price hike is happening, what it could mean for you and how reviewing your health insurance could help you get a better deal.